MattStockton/MattStockton.github.io/_posts/2025-02-13-ai-tools-braindump.markdown

 ---
 layout: single
 title: "A Brain Dump on How I Use AI Tools"
+excerpt: "I use AI tools daily to streamline thinking, organize projects, and refine ideas.
+This post breaks down my workflow - voice input, meta-prompting, structured summaries — and how AI helps turn rough thoughts into something useful.
+If you’re looking to make AI more practical, here’s how I do it."
 ---

 I recently met up with some former co-workers to catch up and share what I’ve been learning about AI.
 The conversation covered a lot—voice input, meta-prompting, project organization—and I realized afterward that I had probably overwhelmed them with too much information at once.
 To make it more digestible, I wanted to send them a structured summary of what we talked about.
 Instead of writing it all out manually, I used AI to generate it.
 And since I was already doing that, I decided to document the process to show how these tools can help streamline this kind of work.